 The polymerase chain reaction (PCR) technique is used to identify many of the viruses that can cause encephalitis.
 PCR, which produces many copies of a gene, is used to detect the genetic material of these viruses in a sample of cerebrospinal fluid.
 Prompt identification of the herpes simplex virus by PCR is difficult, so treatment is usually started immediately if the herpes simplex virus is thought to be the cause.
 Prompt treatment is essential because the encephalitis it causes is destructive and, if untreated, is often fatal.
 Immediate treatment can help lessen the severity of symptoms and prevent death.

 Rarely, a sample of brain tissue is removed and examined under a microscope (biopsy) to determine whether herpes simplex virus or another organism is the cause.

 Sometimes, even after extensive testing, no virus, bacteria, or other cause of infection is identified.
 In such cases, the cause may be autoimmune or paraneoplastic encephalitis because tests cannot always confirm those disorders.

 If herpes simplex virus and varicella zoster virus cannot be excluded, the antiviral drug acyclovir is given.
 Acyclovir is effective against herpes simplex and herpes zoster viruses.
+Cytomegalovirus encephalitis can be treated with the antiviral drug ganciclovir and/or other antiviral drugs.
 Sometimes several antibiotics are also given in case the cause is bacteria.
-Cytomegalovirus encephalitis can be treated with ganciclovir.

 For HIV-associated encephalopathy, a combination of drugs used to treat HIV infection (antiretroviral drugs) helps the immune system function better and delays the progression of the infection and its complications, including dementia.